TheForwardDev/doc/en/advanced/routes.md

 Thus, you are free to use self-declared routes and controllers (if needed) and render pages or whatever is required.

-For CRUD pages to work correctly, it is necessary to pass route parameters `resourceUri` and `pageUri`. `resourceUri` is optional, as not all pages have a resource.
+For CRUD pages to work correctly, it is necessary to pass route parameters `resourceUri` and `pageUri`.
+`resourceUri` parameter is optional, as not all pages have a resource.

 Example of a standard route: